New efficient algorithms for computing Gr\"obner bases of saturation ideals (F4SAT) and colon ideals (Sparse-FGLM-colon): Change of order algorithm for colon ideals

 We design a new algorithm to compute $\cHlex$ from $\cGdrl$, even when $I$ is positive-dimensional.
 Our approach is to build a matrix $\tiM_{x_n}$ so that applying Wiedemann's algorithm allows us to recover $\cHlex$, similarly to the \spFGLM algorithm~\cite{FaugereM2011,FaugereM2017}.

-Firstly, we discuss the situation if $I$ is zero-dimensional~(Subsection~\ref{ss:zerodim}).
-Next, we handle the case when $I$ is positive-dimensional~(Subsection~\ref{ss:posdim}).
-Subsection~\ref{ss:matrix} focuses on the construction of the matrix $\tiM_{x_n}$, followed by possible optimizations in Subsection~\ref{ss:optim}.
-Finally, in Subsection~\ref{ss:nonshape}, we discuss how to handle the situation if the assumption that $\cHlex$ is in shape position is dropped.
+Firstly, we discuss the situation if $I$ is zero-dimensional~(\Cref{ss:zerodim}).
+Next, we handle the case when $I$ is positive-dimensional~(\Cref{ss:posdim}). \Cref{ss:matrix} focuses on the construction of the matrix $\tiM_{x_n}$, followed by possible optimizations in \Cref{ss:optim}.
+Finally, in \Cref{ss:nonshape}, we discuss how to handle the situation if the assumption that $\cHlex$ is in shape position is dropped.